-Evening Primrose has a long tradition of relieving coughs, asthma, gastrointestinal difficulties and menstrual complaints, but recent medical research reveals an anti-clotting factor in Evening Primrose that may help in the prevention of heart attacks caused by thrombosis, as well as gamma-linolenic acids that will significantly reduce blood pressure and promote overall good health.
+Evening Primrose herb has a long tradition of relieving coughs, asthma, gastrointestinal difficulties, and menstrual complaints, but recent medical research reveals an anti-clotting factor in Evening Primrose that may help in the prevention of heart attacks caused by thrombosis, as well as gamma-linolenic acids that will significantly reduce blood pressure and promote overall good health.

 As night falls and the moon rises, the Evening Primrose blooms, and a lemon-scented fragrance radiates from its yellow petals.
 By daybreak, the flowers fade and await the new blossoms that will bloom the next evening.
 Evening Primrose is a hardy, erect biennial herb that thrives in dry soil and may reach a height of six feet.
 During its second year, showy yellow flowers appear and bloom in diminished light or in the darkness, and in optimum conditions, this ornamental plant will self-seed.